StephenSmithwick/StephenSmithwick.github.io/README.md

 # StephenSmithwick.github.io
-My github page.
-Deploys as a static site as part of Github Pages.
+This is a personal static jekyll site which deploys as part of Github Pages: [StephenSmithwick.github.io ](https://StephenSmithwick.github.io).
 Uses Jekyl to render markdown sass and html into personal html pages.

 ## Dependencies